coqui-ai/STT-examples/electron/Readme.md

-# DeepSpeech Electron example
+# STT Electron example

-This is an example of DeepSpeech running in an Electron app with a ReactJS front-end and processing .wav files.
+This is an example of STT running in an Electron app with a ReactJS front-end and processing .wav files.

 ## Install